Guidelines for Canyon Leaders

 After the Canyon

-- Check that all participants have returned safely and email the names (with any temporary membership forms) to the club’s walks recorder.
+- Check that all participants have returned safely and email Late Returns to inform the club committee that the group has finished the canyon

 - Conduct a short debrief where participants have opportunity to provide feedback on the activity.